 As a concept, I reject the idea of describing films as “marmite” – something that you’d either love or hate.
-This may be partially because I’ve never had marmite (and never will- take that society!), but it could also be that, when it comes to films as visionary and likely to divide opinion such as Jonathan Glazer’s “Under the Skin”, I find it hard to believe that even the harshest critics won’t find anything to praise about the directors unique vision.
+When it comes to films as visionary and likely to divide opinion such as Jonathan Glazer’s Under the Skin, I find it hard to believe that even the harshest critics won’t find anything to praise about the directors unique vision.

-“Under the Skin” is an adaptation of a novel by Michel Faber, and yet the cinematic narrative bares little resemblance to its source text- all creative decisions were made by letting Scarlett drive wherever she wanted in the van her character uses to pick up hitchhikers.
-This unpredictability means the film varies wildly in pacing and tone- it’s glacially paced, and yet is one of the most edge of your seat films I’ve ever sat through.
-I’ve always felt that horror is the hardest genre for any director to pull off, and following his more evidently Stanley Kubrick inspired previous film “Birth” ten years ago (and an advert he made more recently for Cadbury’s Flake that was rejected for being too horrifying, and resulted in him being involved in a lawsuit when it leaked online), Glazer seems to have unintentionally positioned himself as the most reliable director in that genre – even though neither film classifies as horror in any traditional sense.
+Under the Skin is an adaptation of a novel by Michel Faber, and yet the cinematic narrative bares little resemblance to its source text- all creative decisions were made by letting Scarlett drive wherever she wanted in the van her character uses to pick up hitchhikers.
+This unpredictability means the film varies wildly in pacing and tone; it’s glacially paced, and yet is one of the most edge of your seat films I’ve ever sat through.
+I’ve always felt that horror is the hardest genre for any director to pull off, and following his more evidently Stanley Kubrick inspired previous film Birth ten years ago (and an advert he made more recently for Cadbury’s Flake that was rejected for being too horrifying, and resulted in him being involved in a lawsuit when it leaked online), Glazer seems to have unintentionally positioned himself as the most reliable director in that genre – even though neither film classifies as horror in any traditional sense.

-Repeat viewings won’t make “Under the Skin” any clearer, but will cement its status as a sure-fire cinematic game changer.
+Repeat viewings won’t make Under the Skin any clearer, but will cement its status as a cinematic game changer.